kranercc/qb-gang-attack-setup/README.md

 or if you want to put it inside your [qb] folder, then you don't need to do anything else.

 Here is a preview for the system: [link will come after the video is public]

-For support, make sure you join the discord group here: https://discord.gg/5QSFZbUBFh